bekich97/menu/README.md

 `python manage.py createsuperuser`

 5. Run DB seed command.
-Integer arguments after command is count of menus and menu items.
+Integer arguments after command are count of menus and menu items.
 You can write how many you want.

 `python manage.py dbseed 5 20`